On the realization of the Gelfand Character of a finite group as a twisted trace: Introduction

+Notice that we keep the $ L^2$ notation in the finite case, so that $L^2(X) $ for a finite set $X$ denotes the complex vector space of all complex functions on $X,$ endowed with the usual $L^2$ product.

+In this paper we consider the character of a Gelfand Model of a finite group $G,$ which we call the {\em Gelfand Character} of $G$ and denote by $\chi_G.$ This character, which is just the sum of all irreducible character of $G$, has indeed remarkable properties.

+It looks very much like a (transitive) permutation character (the character of a natural, or permutation, representation associated to a transitive $G$-space): Its mean value is 1 and it is integer valued.
+Moreover, its values are very often non negative.
+In fact this is the case for the the ordinary finite classical groups and we conjectured it to be true for every finite group until Yokonuma \cite{yoko} pointed out to us that the Gelfand character of the exceptional Mathieu group $M_{11}$ took negative values at some conjugacy classes.
+Later, Behn \cite{absa} found a minimal counter-example for this conjecture, to wit a group $G(96)$ of order 96 whose Gelfand Character takes values [30, 2, -2, 6, 6, 2, 2, 2] on its 8 conjugacy classes \cite{absa}.

+Also, we may notice that the alternating group $A_4$ admits a natural Gelfand Model $ M = L^2(X),$ where the $G-$ set $X$ stands for the set of the six oriented edges of the regular tetrahedron, endowed with the natural action of $A_4.$ An interesting open question in this regard is to characterise all finite groups admitting a natural Gelfand Model.

+We remark that a first obstruction for this to happen is that the dimension $d_G$ of the Gelfand Model of $G$ must divide the order of $G$, which is rarely the case.
+However, remarkably enough, for $G = SL(2, \mathbb F_q)$ we have that the dimension of its Gelfand Model is $q(q+1)$, which divides the order $(q-1)q(q+1)$ of $G$, although as we show below there is no natural Gelfand Model for $G.$

-The realization of the Gelfand character $\chi_G$ of a finite group $G$, i.e. the sum of all ordinary irreducible characters of $G$ is an old problem \cite{saarc, bg, mfycras}.
-One approach to this problem is to try to obtain $\chi_G$ by twisting the trace of some very natural representation $(V, \pi) $ of $G$, like the regular representation, by a suitable linear automorphism $T$ of its underlying space $V,$ so as to obtain $ \chi_G(g) = Tr(\pi_g \circ T) $ for all $ g \in G.$ Recall that twisted traces appear in many contexts in mathematics \cite{arhis,bg, ha}.
+The realization of the Gelfand character $\chi _G$ of a finite group $G$, is an old problem \cite{bg, saarc, terras, mfycras}.
+One possible approach to this problem is to try to obtain $\chi _G$ by twisting the trace of some very natural representation $(V, \pi) $ of $G$, like its regular representation, by a suitable linear automorphism $T$ of its underlying space $V,$ so as to obtain $ \chi_G(g) = Tr(\pi _g \circ T) $ for all $ g \in G.$ Recall that twisted traces appear in many contexts in mathematics \cite{arhis,bg, ha}.

-Another possible approach is to try to realize $ \chi_G$ as a polynomial in some remarkable character of $G.$ In this vein, K. W. Johnson has asked whether it is possible to express the Gelfand character of $G $ as a polynomial, with integer coefficients, in a single irreducible character $\eta$ of $G$.
-In \cite{p-w} an affirmative answer is given for the case of the dihedral groups.
-In this paper, we consider the case where $G = PGL(2,q)$, $q$ odd, and we take $\eta$ to be the Steinberg character of $G$.
-We prove first that the Gelfand character of $ G $ cannot be expressed as a polynomial in the Steinberg character of $G$ with integer coefficients.
-We prove then that it can be expressed however as a polynomial, of degree $2$, in the Steinberg character of $G$ with coefficients in the ring $R$ generated over $ \mathbb Z$ by the linear characters of $G$, i. e. the unit character and the sign character.